Intro Maker for YouTube Channel

 Also, make sure that your background matches the music on the timeline.
 Adjust the length of your background by dragging the right edge of the image on the Video track.

-Add a Caption
+Step 5.
+Add a caption

 Let’s add the name of your channel.
 Open the Titles tab and select one of the many presets included in the program.
 To add a title to the video, drag and drop the preset onto the Titles Track and adjust it to the length of the intro by dragging the edges on the timeline.